 - Every platform and social media community is different.
 By tapping into analytics and creating tailor-made DDJ content, we were able to reach more people than usual

-- Instagram stories are a specifically great tool: They’re versatile, interactive and can be done on a relatively low budget.
+- Instagram stories are a particularly great tool: They’re versatile, interactive and can be done on a relatively low budget.

 - Long-form videos are by far the most elaborate/expensive formats – but in our case, the reach was terrific.